 Performance measures will be based upon number of the number of traffic violations issued to CMV drivers in work zones; the number of traffic enforcement details conducted, and crash statistics.
-All quantitative and/or qualitative progress will be tracked from information provided by LSU / HSRG, along with internal departmental statistics.
+All quantitative and/or qualitative progress will be tracked from information provided by LSU/HSRG, along with internal departmental statistics.
 This information will be reported quarterly, through MCSAP Quarterly Reporting.
-Adjustments will be made as the data indicates.
-Baseline crash data is established on calendar year 2017 statistics, as 2018 data is not yet available.
+Adjustments will be made as the data indicates and as work zone locations change.
+Baseline crash data is established on calendar year 2018 statistics, as 2019 data is not yet available.
+FY2020 Update: As 2019 data became available, it indicated total CMV crashes within Work Zones had decreased 5.2% from 439 in 2018 to 416 in 2019.
+It also showed a 55.8% decrease in the total number of crashes within the 5 mile approach to Work Zones from 582 to 257 in 2018 and 2019 respectively.
+Current performance activities will continue as planned for FY 2021.